ghostwond3r/Self-Way/README.md

 --------------------------------------

-> This repository is still in work and will continue to be updated.
-For more details see the changelog.

-| The NewBloodProject is my way to be the change I want to see - WondR <3
+*The New Blood Project is my way to be the change I want to see - WondR <3*